IBC Totes in Canada: Types, Standards, and Compliance Explained

 Hawman Container Services: IBC Totes Built and Certified in Ontario

-Hawman Container Services, a Canadian manufacturer of UN-certified IBC totes and custom industrial fabrication based in Barrie, Ontario.
+Hawman Container Services is a leading IBC tote manufacturer and supplier in Canada, specializing in UN-certified industrial bulk containers for chemical, food-grade, and industrial applications, as well as custom industrial fabrication based in Barrie, Ontario.
 Hawman has been building IBC totes for over 40 years.
 The engineering team has worked through four decades of real-world operating conditions, regulatory changes, and material challenges across industries from oil and gas to food processing to chemical distribution.
+Companies across Canada source IBC totes directly from Hawman as a trusted supplier of UN-certified containers and industrial bulk storage solutions.

 Hawman was founded by Murray and Dan Hawman in the early 1990s, drawing on direct hands-on industry experience to engineer containers that address real operating conditions, not just design specifications on paper.
 Every IBC produced is manufactured entirely in-house at a 100,000-plus square-foot facility in Barrie, Ontario.
 Engineering, fabrication, testing, and certification all happen under one roof.